hbenl/vscode-mocha-test-adapter/README.md

 * `testExplorer.gutterDecoration`: Show the state of each test in the editor using Gutter Decorations
 * `testExplorer.onStart`: Retire or reset all test states whenever a test run is started
 * `testExplorer.onReload`: Retire or reset all test states whenever the test tree is reloaded

+## Troubleshooting
+If the Test view doesn't show your tests or anything else doesn't work as expected, you can turn on diagnostic logging using one of the following configuration options
-* `mochaExplorer.logpanel`: Write diagnotic logs to an output panel (note: in multi-root workspaces, this option is always taken from the first workspace folder)
+(note: in multi-root workspaces, these options are always taken from the first workspace folder):
+* `mochaExplorer.logpanel`: Write diagnotic logs to an output panel
-* `mochaExplorer.logfile`: Write diagnostic logs to the given file (note: in multi-root workspaces, this option is always taken from the first workspace folder)
+* `mochaExplorer.logfile`: Write diagnostic logs to the given file

+If you think you've found a bug, please [file a bug report](https://github.com/hbenl/vscode-mocha-test-adapter/issues) and attach the diagnostic logs.